Nuts- Page 3

 From the side you can see how shallow the nut slots are at this stage and how high off the frets the strings are.

-There are basically two methods of setting nut slot height.
-Here's the first.
+This is the basic method of setting nut slot height.
 Hold the string between the 2nd and 3rd fret and adjust the nut slot that each string just barely clears the 1st fret.
 The distance is so small that I can't even photograph it.
 It'll be just a sliver of light.
-I use this method as a quick check, but I prefer to measure the nut slot height directly by using feeler gauges at the 1st fret.
-Here's why.....

-While this is a lot of work initially, after you do 100 or so, you'll quickly see that an action of, say, .105" will work well with a nut height of .022", and an action of .085" works with a nut height of .016", and so on.
-You could probably make a spreadsheet to calculate predicted 1st fret height.
-I still like to just measure the instrument directly.
+After you do 100 or so, you'll quickly see that an action of about .105" will results in a low E nut slot height of .018" and an action of .095" will produce a nut height of .016", and so on.
+I still like to measure each one, though.

 In this shot, I have the low E set and am dropping the A string down.
 It's very clear from this shot that you can accurately measure these things.
 That's a .022" gauge under the strings and if you look very closely you can see a tiny sliver of light under the low E string.
 There's an obvious gap under the A. I'm going to set this A to .020", but used this gauge to illustrate a "done" string and one "yet to be done".